JuanCarniglia/kbn_picture_values_vis/README.md

 You can also choose whether to show pictures (icons) at all.

-Check out numeral format options at <http://numeraljs.com/>(NumeralJS documentation).
+Check out numeral format options at NumeralJS documentation. <http://numeraljs.com/>.

-Check out all available fontAwesome icons at the <http://fortawesome.github.io/Font-Awesome/cheatsheet/>( fontAwesome Cheat Sheet
+Check out all available fontAwesome icons at the fontAwesome Cheat Sheet. <http://fortawesome.github.io/Font-Awesome/cheatsheet/>.

 Remember to surround each field name with double quotes and to change the fontAwesome codes from `"&#xf12d;"` into just `"\uf12d"`.